Janis Wilson Hughes - The Artist

 Signature Mark

-On my finished wares, the mark is sometimes carved, sometimes stamped as shown here.
+On my finished wares, the mark is sometimes carved but usually stamped.

 On the simplest level, this mark is a combination of my initials J & H. On a deeper level, my mark intertwines my initials with my zodiac sign of Pisces.
 The ancient Greek origins of my mark refer to the currents of my personality and soul which each have very different and sometimes conflicting elements that together make me who I am.
 Sometimes the creative tensions are evident in my work while at other times they are balanced smoothly.
 This is also a reference to the duality of my training as a scientist and my creative alter ego as a potter.